×

 3. Water

 Increasing fluid intake can raise blood volume, which helps increase blood pressure.
 On the other hand, it can also prevent dehydration which is one of the reasons for low blood pressure.
-Also, water contains various minerals such as Potassium that help regain normal pressure instantly.
-However, make sure that the blood pressure drops due to the loss of fluids before beginning with the water therapy.
+Also, water contains various minerals, such as Potassium, that help regain normal pressure instantly.
+However, make sure that the blood pressure drops due to the loss of fluids before beginning the water therapy.

 4. Carbs